Food safety supply chain risk management

 The internal and external food safety challenges facing food and beverage manufacturers, restaurants, and retailers will continue to evolve and expand as the complexity of the supply chain increases, regulations continue to evolve, and consumer demands increase.

 Companies need to understand what innovative and disruptive solutions, such as the Internet of Things and blockchain, are in the market to help identify and manage food safety supply chain risks.
-Deloitte Advisory’s safe food supplier and service provider risk management framework is designed to help companies proactively manage these challenges and protect their brand reputation and bottom line.
+Deloitte Risk and Financial Advisory’s safe food supplier and service provider risk management framework is designed to help companies proactively manage these challenges and protect their brand reputation and bottom line.